royalmelon0505/MFG_prompt/Pre_prompt.md

 You need to consider the Historical and Future Trajectory as this format to avoid generate wrong trajectory that is disordered in time

 ## Task
--Thought Process:
+- Thought Process:
-Tell the difference between the new AV-Scene and original input AV-Scene -New AV-Scene Generation:
+Tell the difference between the new AV-Scene and original input AV-Scene
+- New AV-Scene Generation:
 Generate new ego vehicle trajectories based on your analysis

 ## Input